Patricia Meza Parada, B.A.

 Alexis Donato, LMFT

-A licensed marriage and family therapist, Alexis Donato is genuinely interested in you and everything your school/life experience entails.
-With so many changing aspects of your life to juggle, she can help you prioritize what's really important to you and help you develop a variety of effective strategies that you can use to meet your priorities, achieve balance and take care of yourself.
-Whether you need a compassionate ally, a sounding board for tough relationships, or discussing how you can have a healthier approach to school/life balance, she supports you and your journey toward achieving your goals in a way that feels comfortable for you through an engaging, collaborative dialogue.
-Students who have worked with Alexis say that she is warm, friendly, and compassionate and honors students' unique stories.
+A licensed marriage and family therapist, Alexis Donato understands the courage and strength it takes to recognize the need to get extra help in counseling.
+She is genuinely interested in you and everything your school/life experience entails.
+With so many changing aspects of your life to juggle, she can help you identify what's really important and help you develop effective strategies to achieve balance and take care of yourself.
+Whether you need a compassionate ally, a sounding board for tough relationships, or ideas about how you can have a healthier approach to school/life balance, she supports you and your journey through an engaging, collaborative dialogue.
+Students who have worked with Alexis say that she is warm, friendly, caring, and honors each student's unique story.

-"It is always touching for me to witness students' growth as they overcome obstacles and reach their personal, academic and career goals," she says.
+"It is always so meaningful for me to witness students' growth as they overcome obstacles, process difficult experiences and feel empowered to make changes that improve their lives."

-A member of the Foothill College faculty since 2015, she provides confidential personal counseling to Foothill students in the on-campus Psychological Services & Personal Counseling Office (Room 2120), and also teaches the college's CNSL 72: Stress, Wellness & Coping course.
+A member of the Foothill College faculty since 2015, she provides confidential personal counseling to Foothill students in the on-campus Psychological Services & Personal Counseling Office (Room 2120), and also teaches CNSL 72: Stress, Wellness & Coping.

-Fluent in American Sign Language and a professional in the mental health and wellness field since 2001, she holds a bachelor's degree in deaf studies from CSU Northridge and a master's degree in clinical psychology from Gallaudet University.
-Before coming to Foothill College, Alexis has worked for five years at Silicon Valley's Family & Children Services agency, where she was responsible for providing therapy to adults, couples and youth who are deaf and hard-of-hearing.
-She has also worked in an educational setting for 13 years as a counselor at the California School for the Deaf in Fremont where she provided school-based counseling for students, ages 5 through 22, and their families.
+Fluent in American Sign Language and a professional in the mental health and wellness field since 2001, Alexis holds a bachelor's degree in deaf studies from CSU Northridge and a master's degree in clinical psychology from Gallaudet University.
+Before coming to Foothill College, Alexis has worked for five years in community mental health and an educational setting for 13 years as a counselor at the California School for the Deaf in Fremont where she provided school-based counseling for students, ages 5 through 22, and their families.

 In addition to her work at Foothill College, she maintains a small private practice where she sees adults in Campbell, California.
 In her free time, she enjoys yoga, the beach, knitting, and spending with her husband and children.